Functional Glycomics homepage

 Symbol and Text Nomenclature for Representation of Glycan Structure

-The Nomenclature Committee has evaluated widely used symbol nomenclatures and consulted with a variety of interested parties.
-As a result, the committee selected a version originally put forth by Stuart Kornfeld, later adapted by the editors of the textbook 'Essentials of Glycobiology' (first edition, Cold Spring Harbor Laboratory Press), and further modified it to fit Consortium needs based on the following criteria:
+The Nomenclature Committee evaluated widely used symbol nomenclatures and consulted with a variety of interested parties.
+As a result, the committee selected a version originally put forth by Stuart Kornfeld and later adapted by the editors of the textbook 'Essentials of Glycobiology' (Cold Spring Harbor Laboratory Press).
+In consultation with the editors of the 'Essentials of Glycobiology' it was further modified based on the following criteria:

 Text nomenclature